DeepSeek V4 Network

 Be ready for V4 without waiting

-Join the waitlist for launch access, then use V3.1, R1, VL2, Janus-Pro-7B, and Math-7B today with the same API surface.
+Get rollout updates, then use V4, V3.1, R1, VL2, Janus-Pro-7B, and Math-7B with the same API surface.